 Call to set up a time before the summer to visit the camp and speak with a director ─ we’ll be able to show you cabins, where classes are held, where campers eat, etc. Pack for camp with your camper ─ allow her to write her name on her clothing, choose a special stuffed animal to bring, and which books she’d like to read during downtime.
 Allowing her to see the camp and know what she’ll be doing and bringing will help alleviate any natural anxiety she may be experiencing, enabling her to have the best time possible while here.

 Only if they are in the same cabin.
 Please follow our check-in schedule as our summer staff are often out on the campsite until just before your scheduled arrival time.
+Feel free to explore the campsite and visit the Canteen store until your scheduled check-in time.

 Absolutely.
 Campers can change their schedule online via your account any time until the week before arrival.
 Class info online is in real-time and waiting lists are managed if classes are full.
 Also, your camper will have the option to change her classes at camp until Tuesday at noon.